TcGraph-Dev-Team/coding-convention/docs/README.md

 ### Private Variables
 Private variables must be **camelCase**.

 Private variables which share the same name as a Property must be prefixed with an underscore.
-Try to avoid this where possible.
+Try to avoid this type of name clash where possible.

 ### Example
 ```declaration